 As Common Core Standards become more prevalent in your class, the greater the need there is to ensure that students are grasping the necessary skill elements.
 But how do you assess their competency and comprehension of each required standard?
-With our new rubric charts.
+Use our writing rubric checklist charts!

 In addition to new math and ELA worksheets, abcteach is proud to launch a series of rubric evaluation charts to help you assess how well your students are mastering their Common Core skills.
 The first series of charts evaluates ‘Writing.’
 Fashioned in the typical rubric structure, they display the specific skill/standard (taken directly from the Common Core website), then provide four adjacent columns for you ascertain where your students’ skills lie.
 The four columns include the following: